 Survive a cash flow crunch with Bartercard

 Keeping an organisation afloat requires prompt decision-making and a careful plan of action.
 Consider joining Bartercard Australia.
-At Bartercard, we offer all our members an interest-free line of credit and accept an alternative method of payment using trade dollars to free up your cash flow.
+At Bartercard, we offer all our members an advance on your trade dollar sales and accept an alternative method of payment using trade dollars to free up your cash flow.
 This is a great way to meet the core demands of your business without shouldering extra expenses while your belt is tightened.
 Open your business to new customers and increase sales opportunities, even during a crisis!
 Want to learn more?
 Contact us today.